jrobind/thefrontendcoach.com/src/posts/how-to-escape-from-tutorial-land.md

 If you’re concurrently learning Vanilla JS, React, Angular, Vue, etc, how can you possibly find the time or have the mental energy left to learn any of these technologies thoroughly?
 I understand why people do this, they see junior developer job descriptions that list half a million technologies and skills so the logical approach is to start learning all of them.
 In reality, **you may end up only working with a few of those skills**, decent employers will be willing to give you a shot if you are well versed in the fundamentals and can show an appetite for learning.

-Ultimately, you should aim to focus on learning one topic at a time, remove any unnecessary distractions, and eventually you’ll feel way more comfortable with the things you’re learning.
+Ultimately, you should aim to focus on one topic at a time, remove any unnecessary distractions, and eventually you’ll feel way more comfortable with the things you’re learning.

 ## What next?